Thurston Hills Project Loses in Federal Court, Again

 “In other words,” Kasubhai writes, “other than simply adding the trail designations and an RMZ to a map, BLM has not taken affirmative steps to preserve the RMZ in any meaningful manner prior to the harvest as ordered by Judge McShane.”

 The June 4 ruling denied one of Cascadia Wildlands’ claims in the lawsuit regarding environmental impacts.
 In 2018, McShane said that the BLM violated NEPA’s requirement on fire hazard and risk, specifically the agency failed to include information from its fuels specialist.
-BLM’s neglect of this information deprived the public of having meaningful participation in the project.
+BLM’s neglect of this information deprived the public of having a meaningful participation in the project.

 But in the BLM’s revised environmental assessment, the court finds that the agency appropriately shared information about the impacts of the project and allowed enough time for public comment.